Ali Daei: Return to Persepolis

 On 20 May 2013, he signed a three-year contract to become head coach of Persepolis after a long negotiation.
 It was the second time that he signed with Persepolis, he returned to his former side after two seasons.
 He officially began his work with Persepolis on 1 June 2013.
-His first match came against Tractor, which Persepolis won 1–0 with the goal coming from Mehdi Seyed Salehi.
-At the end of his first year at Persepolis, his side finished runners-up, two points less than champions Foolad.
+His first match came against Tractor, which Persepolis won 1–0, with the goal coming from Mehdi Seyed Salehi.
+At the end of his first year at Persepolis, his side finished runners-up, two points less than the champions Foolad.

 He was sacked on 10 September 2014 after a poor start of 2014–15 season.

 Saba Qom

 On 1 July 2015, Daei became head coach of Saba Qom, signing a two-year contract.
-In two seasons with Saba he finished ninth and seventh in the Persian Gulf Pro League.
-He left Saba a few weeks before the start of the 2016–17 season due to uncertainty in the Saba's ownership situation.
+In two seasons with Saba, he finished ninth and seventh in the Persian Gulf Pro League.
+He left Saba a few weeks before the 2016–17 season due to uncertainty in the Saba's ownership situation.

 Naft Tehran

-Daei became manager of Naft Tehran on 5 July 2016 with signing a two-year contract, replacing Alireza Mansourian.
-He led Naft to the Hazfi Cup title but left the club at the end of the season.
+Daei became manager of Naft Tehran on 5 July 2016 by signing a two-year contract, replacing Alireza Mansourian.
+He led Naft to the Hazfi Cup title.
+Still, he left the club at the end of the season.

 Return to Saipa

-Daei became manager of Saipa on 14 May 2017, a club that he started his coaching career in 2006 and led them to the league title in 2007.
+Daei became manager of Saipa on 14 May 2017, a club where he started his coaching career in 2006 and led them to the league title in 2007.
 He led the club for two seasons and was sacked at the end of 2018–19 season.

 2022 FIFA World Cup draw

-Daei was one of the Personnel involved for the 2022 FIFA World Cup draw held in Qatar on 1 April 2022.
+Daei was one of the Personnel involved in the 2022 FIFA World Cup draw held in Qatar on 1 April 2022.

 Personal life

 Relationships

-Iranian journalist Camelia Entekhabifard wrote in her memoirs that she was marrying Daei in 1997, but the couple separated.
+Iranian journalist Camelia Entekhabifard wrote in her memoirs that she married Daei in 1997, but the couple separated.

 Business ventures and philanthropy

 Daei owns his own football jersey manufacturing company called Daei Sport's Wears & Equipments, making sportswear for Iran sporting clubs in various fields and league clubs worldwide.
 His company also made jerseys for the national team.
-He has made very significant charitable donations and has made appearances in charity football matches worldwide (featuring in the World vs. Bosnia match with Roberto Baggio and others).
-He also appeared in a UNICEF commercial with David Beckham and Madeleine Albright, and has regularly been seen working with the organisation.
+He has made significant charitable donations and has made appearances in charity football matches worldwide (featuring in the World vs. Bosnia match with Roberto Baggio and others).
+He also appeared in a UNICEF commercial with David Beckham and Madeleine Albright, and has regularly been seen working with the organization.

-Daei featured on 18 July 2007 in 90 Minutes for Mandela, a match between the Africa XI and the Rest of World XI to celebrate the birthday of Nelson Mandela.
+Daei featured on 18 July 2007 in 90 Minutes for Mandela, a match between the Africa XI and the Rest of the World XI to celebrate the birthday of Nelson Mandela.
 Daei played approximately 10 minutes in the match which ended 3–3.

 Religion

-Daei is a follower of Shia islam.
+Daei is a follower of Shia Islam.
 While he played for Bayern Munich, he refused to hold a glass of beer for an Erdinger advertisement because alcoholic beverages are forbidden in his religion.